-- We will identify and provide opportunities for children to develop skills, concepts, attitudes and knowledge to promote their safety and well-being. - Relevant and current issues will be addressed through the curriculum. - We will offer appropriate support to individual children who have experienced abuse or who have abused others.
+- We will identify and provide opportunities for children to develop skills, concepts, attitudes and knowledge to promote their safety and well-being. - Relevant and current issues will be addressed through the curriculum. - We will offer appropriate support to individual children who have experienced abuse or who have abused others. - Our school will support all pupils by providing them with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it' (KCSIE 2021).

-7. Radicalisation/Extremism (KCSIE 2019 pg 84)
+7. Radicalisation/Extremism